 Estimated Living Costs Calculation Explained:

-The estimated living costs in Portugal featured in this post are designed to cover all the living expenses including the cost of renting accommodation.
+The estimated living costs in Portugal featured in this post are designed to cover all the living expenses including the cost of renting accommodation and were updated in late 2023.
 It assumes you are staying in the city for at least one year.
-If you’re a digital nomad, planning a shorter stay of just a few months or less and will be renting off Airbnb, then you might want to add around 10-20% to the suggested budgets to cover the higher cost of shorter term accommodation.
+If you’re a digital nomad, planning a shorter stay of just a few months or less, you’ll want to budget more, mostly to account for the higher cost of short to mid-term accommodation.

 The lower figure in the ranges given should cover the cost of renting a room in a shared flat.
 It might be a realistic budget for students or remote workers focused on cutting costs where possible and living cheaply whilst still trying to enjoy a relatively active social life.